smashmath/smashmath/_posts/2022-01-12-newnormalized.md

 Now, this gets difficult quickly because you have to actually find $$y_j^{(i)}(0)$$.
 Meaning you have to differentiate all $$n$$ of your solutions $$n-1$$ times.
 For the second order case, it's just one derivative, meaning 2 total.
 For the third order case, however, it's 6 differentiations.
 Then it's 12, 20, etc. And differentiation can be kind of tedious, so it is not ideal.

-So even if you do the inversion using a Wolfram Alpha, you have to calculate the entries manually.
+So even if you do the inversion using Wolfram Alpha, you have to calculate the entries manually.

 ### Solving the one system of first order IVPs